techidaily/site-bypass-frp/source/_posts/latest-guide-how-to-bypass-vivo-y78plus-frp-without-computer-by-drfone-android.md

 The ****Vivo Y78+ FRP code**** serves as a protective barrier.
 It prevents unauthorized individuals from utilizing the Vivo Y78+ device after it has been reset.
 By requesting the Google account credentials tied to the Vivo Y78+ device, it acts as an extra layer of security.
 This ensures that only authorized users can access and operate the Vivo Y78+ device.
 In essence, the Vivo Y78+ FRP code is an integral security feature that reinforces user authentication.

 It prevents unauthorized access to the Vivo Y78+ device, providing additional protection.
-Each [Vivo device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html)possesses a distinct FRP (Factory Reset Protection) code.
+Each [Vivo device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html) possesses a distinct FRP (Factory Reset Protection) code.
 It is linked to the Google account that was previously synchronized with the Vivo Y78+ device.
 It activates when you perform a factory reset on your Vivo smartphone without signing out of the associated Google account.

 ### Usage of Vivo Y78+ FRP Code